AtkinsonKyle/reading-notes/class-01.md

 4. If the user has not yet entered anything, a message will appear telling them to enter a name
 5. If a name has been entered, calculate the cost of the sign by multiplying the number of letters by the cost per letter.
 6. Show how much plaque would cost

+### Terms to Know
+`<script>` used to embed executable code or data

+### Random Facts
+- A script is a series of instructions that the computer can follow in order to achieve a goal
+- Computers create models of the world using data
+- To make a web pages interactive, you write code that uses the browsers model of the webpage
+- It is best to keep Javascript in its own file